datstartup/ubuntuopenbox/lessons/m63-maintaining-your-ubuntu-os.md

 ### 4. Monitor your system

-If suddenly your fan run fast, your computer was slow down…

-A problem like this often happens if there is a program requiring resources beyond the capability of the system or there is something not configured correctly.
+If suddenly your fan runs fast, your computer will slow down… these problems often happen if there is a program requiring resources beyond the capability of the system or there is something not configured correctly.

 A system monitor program, like **htop**, is needed to track the culprit.

-You may need to **kill** that process (to terminate it) for further step can be taken.
+You may need to **kill** that process (to terminate it) for further steps can be taken.

 To ***kill*** a running program (to force it to close):